-Services that are covered for you What you must pay when you get these services in-network and out-of-network The Alzheimer's drug, Leqembi®, (generic name lecanemab), which is administered intravenously.
-In addition to medication costs, you may need additional scans and tests before and/or during treatment that could add to your overall costs.
-Talk to your doctor about what scans and tests you may need as part of your treatment Clotting factors you give yourself by injection if you have hemophilia Transplant/Immunosuppressive drugs: Medicare covers transplant drug therapy if Medicare paid for your organ transplant.
+Services that are covered for you What you must pay when you get these services in-network and out-of-network about what scans and tests you may need as part of your treatment Clotting factors you give yourself by injection if you have hemophilia Transplant/Immunosuppressive drugs: Medicare covers transplant drug therapy if Medicare paid for your organ transplant.
 You must have Part A at the time of the covered transplant, and you must have Part B at the time you get immunosuppressive drugs.
-Keep in mind, Medicare drug coverage (Part D) covers immunosuppressive drugs if Part B doesn't cover them where you received drug administration or infusion services.
-You will pay \$0 for each 1- month supply of Part B covered insulin. to post-menopausal osteoporosis, and cannot self-administer the drug Some Antigens (for allergy shots): Medicare covers antigens if a doctor prepares them and a properly instructed person (who could be you, the patient) gives them under appropriate supervision Certain oral anti-cancer drugs: Medicare covers some oral cancer drugs you take by mouth if the same drug is available in injectable form or the drug is a prodrug (an oral form of a drug that, when ingested, breaks down into the same active ingredient found in the injectable drug) of the injectable drug.
+Keep in mind, Medicare drug coverage (Part D) covers immunosuppressive drugs if Part B doesn't cover them Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot self-administer the drug Some Antigens (for allergy shots): Medicare covers antigens if a doctor prepares them and a properly instructed person (who could be you, the patient) gives them under appropriate supervision 10% coinsurance for each Medicare-covered Part B drug obtained at a retail or mail order pharmacy only.
+You pay these amounts until you reach the \$500 Primary out- of-pocket-maximum.
+Once this amount is met, the plan will pay benefits at 100%.
+For each Medicare-covered Part B drug and chemotherapy drug administered in an office, you will only pay the cost-sharing that applies to primary care provider services or specialist services (as described under "Physician/Practitioner Services, Including Doctor's Office Visits"). \$0 copayment for each Medicare-covered Part B drug and chemotherapy drug administered at home.
+You will pay \$0 for each 1- month supply of Part B covered insulin.
+Certain oral anti-cancer drugs: Medicare covers some oral cancer drugs you take by mouth if the same drug is available in injectable form or the drug is a prodrug (an oral form of a drug that, when ingested, breaks down into the same active ingredient found in the injectable drug) of the injectable drug.
 As new oral cancer drugs become available, Part B may cover them.
-If Part B doesn't cover them, Part D does Oral anti-nausea drugs: Medicare covers oral anti-nausea drugs you use as part of an anti-cancer
+If Part B doesn't cover them, Part D does Oral anti-nausea drugs: Medicare covers oral antinausea drugs you use as part of an anti-cancer chemotherapeutic regimen if they're administered before, at, or within 48 hours of chemotherapy or are used as a full therapeutic replacement for an intravenous anti-nausea drug